milanimcgraw/Multi-Agent-Workflows-with-AutoGen/README.md

 ## Key Points
 - 🛠️ Use the AutoGen framework to build multi-agent systems with diverse roles and capabilities for implementing complex AI applications.
 - 📚 Implement agentic design patterns such as Reflection, Tool Use, Planning, and Multi-agent Collaboration using AutoGen.
+---
 - 🌟 Learn directly from the creators of AutoGen, Chi Wang and Qingyun Wu.
 ## About the Instructors
 🌟 **Chi Wang** is a Principal Researcher at Microsoft Research, bringing extensive expertise in AI and multi-agent systems to guide you through this course.

 🌟 **Qingyun Wu** is an Assistant Professor at Penn State University, specializing in AI and multi-agent collaboration, to help you master agentic design patterns.

-🔗 To enroll in the course or for further information, visit [deeplearning.ai](https://www.deeplearning.ai/short-courses/)."""
+🔗 To enroll in the course or for further information, visit [deeplearning.ai](https://www.deeplearning.ai/short-courses/), [AI Agentic Design Patterns with AutoGen](https://www.deeplearning.ai/short-courses/ai-agentic-design-patterns-with-autogen/)

-This is README.md from a short course I took.
-I am recreating this repo from my completed notebooks from the course, tweaking the README.md. and some of the code to tailor to my style of repo.
-Instead of "AI Agentic Design Patterns with AutoGen" what can I change the title to (use context from each of the agent systems listed).

-The codebooks are: Multi-Agent Conversation and Stand-up Comedy, Sequential Chats and Customer Onboarding, Reflection and Blogpost Writing, Tool Use and Conversational Chess, Coding and Financial Analysis
+💡 Welcome to the "AI Agentic Design Patterns with AutoGen" course!
+The course will equip you with the knowledge and skills to build and customize multi-agent systems using AutoGen.
+In this course, you'll explore key principles of designing multi-agent systems and enabling agents to collaborate on complex tasks using the AutoGen framework.
+Here's what you can expect to learn and experience:

 ---